Craig-Hudson/Millionaire/README.md

     4. As a first time visitor I want to be able to keep track on where I am on the money ladder, with the option to bank money on questions I may be unsure of.

   - **Returning Visitor goals**
-    1. As a returning Visitor I want to be able to keep track of my previous high scores.
+    1. As a returning Visitor I want to be able to keep track of my previous high scores locally.
     2. As a returning Visitor I want the life lines to not always give the correct answers especially on the questions later on in the quiz.
-    3.
+    3. As a returning visitor I want to be able to contact form to provide feedback, or any errors that may occur on the webpage.

+  - **Frequent visitor goals**
+  - 1. As a frequent visitor I want to be able to keep track of my highscore even if I exit the page.
+  - 2. As a frequent visitor I want to be able to see the highscores of users from all over the world.

 ### Design